AdiSir05/Language-Vison-Model-Multimodal-Understanding/simple-baseline.md

 ```

 ### 2. Prepare the Dataset

+You can download the zip of the dataset at: https://drive.google.com/file/d/1pXP8HH4EW9l3JThleNr05d8jz96jEoIJ/view?usp=sharing

 Unzip the COCO dataset.
 ```bash
 unzip data.zip
 ```

-Make sure that the `data` directory is in the same directory as your Jupyter notebook.
+Make sure that the `data` directory is in the same directory as `simple_baseline.py`.

 ### 4. Include Watermarking Model